Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Key Deadlines & Milestones

 Belgium's rollout combines a firm January 2026 start date with a practical grace period.
-All businesses must be capable of receiving structured e-invoices from day one, but a transitional Q1 2026 window allows those still completing their technical setup to finalize without facing penalties.
+All businesses must be capable of receiving structured e-invoices from day one, but a transitional Q1 2026 window allows those still completing their technical setup to finalise without facing penalties.

 Jan 2017